bane-stealthium/gpubreach/README.md

 ### Debugging Tips

-1. As we corrupt the driver during artifact evaluation, the machine may become unstable or crash without the possibility for automatic restart.
-When this happens, we provide a out-of-band restart option.
+1. As we corrupt the driver during artifact evaluation, the machine may become unstable or crash without the possibility of automatic restart.
+When this happens, we provide an out-of-band restart option.
 SSH into syslab and run the power cycle command.

     ```bash
     ssh eval2026@syslab.cs.toronto.edu